What is Cite.quest?

 Data Source

-Publication metadata and citations are sourced from OpenAlex, an awesome free and open catalog of scholarly papers, authors, and institutions.
-It is made by OurResearch, a nonprofit dedicated to open science, supported by Arcadia and Navigation Fund.
-Some publishers do not share abstracts openly, or actively restrict their use, but it’s the best openly available data.
-Thank you OpenAlex & funders.
+Publication data and citations are sourced from OpenAlex, an awesome free and open catalog of scholarly papers, authors, and institutions.
+It is made by OurResearch, a nonprofit, dedicated to open science, and supported by Arcadia and Navigation Fund.
+Some publishers do not share abstracts openly or actively restrict their use, but this is the best openly available data source.

 About me

 As a molecular biologist, I’ve seen how much weight is put on citations.
-This game explores that topic.
-I am passionate about open science and improving policies in academic research.
-But this is just for fun, with no hope or ambition :) It's a hobby project to learn about citation counts, gamification, and web development.
-Grateful to all testers and supporters: MM, GC, SB, PW, IL, AS, MS.
+I am passionate about open science and improving policies in academic research, but this here is just for fun, with no hope or ambition :) It's a hobby project to learn about citation counts, gamification, and web development.
+Grateful to all testers and supporters: MM, AS, IL, GC, PW, SB, MS.